 Washable Reusable Kid Dust Cover

-This fun kid’s mask by Grifl Zero is black, so it won’t show dust and dirt, but adorned with cute white decorations.
+These fun kid’s masks by GEGCVN Kids are colorful, so they won’t show dust and dirt, but adorned with cute white decorations.
 Have a kitty lover?
 Get the kitty face!

 From the word “Princess” to a “scary” face, these masks have a little ‘tude to make your kid feel cool while wearing them.
 As a “one size fits most” this mask is better for older kids and smaller adults too.